 Admitted students are invited to attend Bulldog Days; parents, guardians and family members will not attend the same events, but we will offer separate family programming on Monday and Tuesday.

 Will vaccinations be required of admitted students?

-Yes, all admitted students who wish to visit for Bulldog Days must be up to date with their COVID-19 vaccinations, including any booster dose(s) when eligible.
-Admitted students must also sign a vaccination attestation form and submit proof of vaccination.
-No medical or religious exemptions will be made for Bulldog Days.
-Social distancing and Yale mask requirements will be in effect and enforced throughout the event.
+Yes, admitted students who wish to visit for Bulldog Days must be up to date with their COVID-19 vaccinations, including any booster dose(s) when eligible.
+Admitted students must also sign a vaccination attestation form and submit proof of vaccination to our office.

 Where will admitted students be eating?

 Prefrosh will eat in residential colleges for breakfast Tuesday and Wednesday and dinner on Tuesday.
 Lunch Tuesday will be hosted in Commons.

 Most admitted students will stay on-campus with current student hosts.
 Admitted students are instructed to bring sleeping bags and any necessary toiletries, etc. for an overnight stay.
 Hosts’ only responsibility is providing a welcoming space and somewhere for their sleeping bags!
 If you or your friends would like to host admitted students for Bulldog Days, please register to host.
 For any questions related to hosting, please email Jackie Folmar at email@example.com.

 What is expected of me if I am hosting an admitted student or students?

 A hosts’ main responsibility is to provide a welcoming environment for their admitted students and space for them to sleep.
 Admitted students will participate in programming for most of the day and evening and will need to be let back into the entryway when it’s time for bed as admitted student card access is limited to residential college gates.